 The classification performances of all models are listed in Table~\ref{tab:model_performance}.
 Neural networks, pre-trained language models, and some Large Language Models (LLMs) struggled to achieve an accuracy of 50\%.
 Among the pre-trained language models, DistilBERT-Uncased achieved the highest accuracy of 56.95\% with respective macro precision, recall, and F1 scores of 57\%, 58\%, and 56\%.
 BiLSTM demonstrated the highest accuracy of 54\% among the neural network models while GRU had a greater macro-recall.

-Among the LLMs, only Mixtral 8x7B and Gemma 7B crossed the 60\% accuracy threshold.
-The Mixtral 8x7B Zero Shot had higher accuracy, macro recall, and F1-score, while the Mixtral 8x7B One Shot had the highest macro precision.
+Among the LLMs, Mixtral 8x7B, Qwen3-4B, Gemma 7B, and Gemma 3-4B crossed the 60\% accuracy threshold.
+Gemma 3-4B Five Shot had the highest accuracy, while Mixtral 8x7B Zero and One Shot had the highest macro recall, precision and F1-score.
+Considering the class imbalance in the dataset, and a comparatively smaller accuracy gain of Gemma 3-4B over Mixtral 8x7B, Mixtral 8x7B is selected as the best performing model for its superiority across macro metrics.

 Table~\ref{tab:class_performance} lists the precision, recall, and F1 score of the best-performing Mixtral 7B Zero Shot.
+Figure \ref{fig:mixtralzeroshot} shows the confusion matrix.
 The model was observed to make a significant number of errors in classifying Neutral texts.
 It showed the best performance in classifying Pro-Israel texts, although the Pro-Palestine classifications were also substantially better than Neutral classifications.